h-v-smacker/minetest_errata/README.md

 # Minetest Errata
 ## a mod that fixes small errors and omissions in other mods

-By its nature, the mod is rather intrusive.
-It will actively try to alter and override existing node definitions and such.
+By its nature, the mod can be rather intrusive.
+When needed, it will actively try to alter and override existing node definitions and such.

 ### Issues the mod addresses:
 * connectivity of xpanes - adds new groups for materials (e.g. sandstone) and allows panes to connect to them